v12technology/fluxtion/docs/index.md

 Fluxtion saves developer time and increases stability when building event driven applications {: .fs-4 }

+## Three steps to using Fluxtion

+1. Mark event handling methods with annotations or via functional programming
+2. Build the event processor using fluxtion compiler utility
+3. Integrate the event processor in the app and feed it events

 # Example
 [This example]({{site.reference_examples}}/racing) tracks and calculates times for runners in a race.
 Start and finish times are received as a stream of events, when a runner finishes they receive their individual time.
 A call to `publishAllResults` will publish all current results.